 We entered into a distribution agreement with Integrated Commercialization Services, or ICS, a subsidiary of Bergen Brunswig Corporation.
 ICS provides direct-to-physician distribution of product samples in support of United States marketing and sales efforts.
-As a result of this distribution agreement, we are dependent on ICS's efforts to distribute product samples effectively.
+As a result of this distribution agreement, we are dependent on ICS's efforts to distribute product samples effectively and in compliance with regulatory requirements.